sihlejijana/1NebulaAssessment/Answers.md

 # 1NebulaAssessment
 ## Database Challenges
 ### Question 1
-The ERD can be improved by removing repeating groups in the Employee table.
+The ERD can be improved by changing it to First Normal Form (1NF) where I remove repeating groups in the Employee table.
 This repeating group is the address information.
-Next, I can identify the primary key for the new entity.
+I can name the new entity as EmployeeAddress.
+Next, I can identify the primary key for EmployeeAddress which will be AddressId.
+The Employee entity is now in 1NF with the repeating group removed.

 ### Question 2